Information

 The tuition fee for the online Executive Master in International Law in Armed Conflict is 18,000 Swiss Francs.

-To confirm their admission, students must pay a non-refundable deposit of 3,000 Swiss Francs within a month of receiving an offer.
+To confirm their admission, students must pay a non-refundable deposit of 3,000 Swiss Francs within a month of receiving an offer via this link.

 The remaining balance is payable in three equal instalments of 5,000 Swiss Francs, due no later than 1 February, 1 June and 1 September respectively.
 Details of how to pay will be included in the admission letter.